April 7, 2011

 “Give preference to one another in honor;”

 Give preference.
-In Romans 12:10, page 1775, Paul commanded each believer to give preference (“προηγούμενοι“) to the other saints in the Body of Christ.
+In Romans 12:10, Paul commanded each believer to give preference (“προηγούμενοι“) to the other saints in the Body of Christ.
 The construction here may mean that we should try to outdo one another in showing respect for other believers.
-Another meaning commands believers to esteem and prefer other saints more highly than yourself (Philippians 2:3, page 1836–“regard one another as more important that yourself”).
+Another meaning commands believers to esteem and prefer other saints more highly than yourself (Philippians 2:3–“regard one another as more important that yourselves”).
 In actual practice, you will not seek to exercise your gifts at the expense of other believers, but will carefully use your spiritual gifts in harmony with other believers.
 You will be careful not to step upon other believers and their spiritual activities.

 So we learn that we must give preference to another in honor.